Why Are Ping Eye 2 Irons Illegal?

 No, not all Ping Eye 2 irons are illegal.

-Only certain models that were manufactured prior to April 1990 with a square or U-shaped grooves pattern are considered non-conforming by the USGA.
+Only models manufactured before April 1990 with a square or U-shaped grooves pattern are considered non-conforming by the USGA.

 Ping Eye 2 irons manufactured after this date have conforming grooves and are allowed for use in all competitive play.